Alfresco/docs-alfresco/search-enterprise/latest/using/filtering.md

 ```

 The `facetQueries` object has an entry for each query supplied in the result whereas the `facetsFields` object contains an entry for each requested field which in turn contains the count for each bucket.

-## Filter by content size and mimetype

-@engineering where is a good place to put this?
-Any more info?